benfred/py-spy/README.md

 ### How do I install py-spy on Alpine Linux?

 Alpine python opts out of the `manylinux` wheels: [pypa/pip#3969 (comment)](https://github.com/pypa/pip/issues/3969#issuecomment-247381915).
-You can override this behaviour to use pip to install py-spy on Alpine by going:
+You can override this behavior to use pip to install py-spy on Alpine by going:

     echo 'manylinux1_compatible = True' > /usr/local/lib/python3.7/site-packages/_manylinux.py

-Alternatively you can download a musl binary from the [GitHub releases page](https://github.com/benfred/py-spy/releases).
+Alternatively, you can download a musl binary from the [GitHub releases page](https://github.com/benfred/py-spy/releases).

 ### How can I avoid pausing the Python program?